Bishnupand/Bishnupand/README.md

 - 👋 Hi, I’m @Bishnupandey
 - 👀 I’m interested in computational physics
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning machine learning and neural networks
 - 💞️ I’m looking to collaborate on study of solid state physics
 - 📫 How to reach me .